Tomboxhall/rock-paper-submit/README.md

 ![Selected Choices](assets/images/selected-choices.png)

-These JavaScript functions work together for displaying and highlighting a player's choice in a web application or game:
+These JavaScript functions work together for displaying and highlighting a player's choice in the game:

 1. **showPlayerChoice** Function:
 - Takes the player's choice and a display area.